 - The daily supervisor(s)

 At least one of the promotors or co-promotors must be an EPS staff member.
-The external supervisor may be any senior scientist originating from a research group that is not directly involved in the research project.
+The external advisor may be any senior scientist originating from a research group that is not directly involved in the research project.
 For more information about the role of the mentor, please see here.

 After appointment at one of the participating laboratories and the first registration with EPS, every PhD candidate within the graduate school is urged to submit a Training and Supervision Plan/Agreement (TSP/TSA).
 The TSP/TSA is filled out in consultation between the PhD candidate, the (co-)promotor(s) and the supervisor(s) and is obligatory for all PhD candidates of EPS.
 For PhD candidates from Wageningen University & Research it is obligatory to use the EPS TSP format, which can be found under EPS Documents.
 For PhD candidates from the other universities affiliated with EPS there is the possibility to hand in a local, approved TSP as a substitute for the EPS TSP.

 The Training and Supervision Plan (TSP) must be sent to EPS within 3 months after the start of the PhD candidate’s appointment, so it can be approved by the EPS Educational Committee if this part of the procedure, within 6 months.
 PhD candidates who do not meet the condition of an approved TSP after the first 6 months, will be charged full course fees instead of the reduced fees that come with an approved TSP.